wp-plugins/embad/readme.txt

-=== embAd ===
+=== embAd Ads ===
 Contributors: ram
-Tags: ads, advertising, admen, automatic, admin, sidebar, embed, plugin, integration, simple, monetization , earning, advertisement, drag and drop, easy, advert, monetize
+Tags: ads, advertising, admen, automatic, admin, sidebar, embed, plugin, integration, simple, monetization , earning, advertisement, drag and drop, easy, advert, monetize, ads , advertise
 Requires at least: 2.6
 Tested up to: 3.5
 Stable tag: 1.0.0
 License: GPLv2 or later

-The plugin integrates your website with embAD. embAD is an awesome & simple service that helps website owners to embed ads into their website.
+This plugin integrates your website with embAD. embAD is an awesome & simple service that helps website owners to embed ads into their website.

 == Description ==